-Project leaders, principals, teachers, and social workers in the New Futures cities sketch a scenario of a management structure that asked too much, too fast, and altered course too many times.
+Project leaders, principals, teachers, and social workers in the New Futures cities sketch a scenario of a management structure that asked too much, too fast, and altered course too many times

-The people who dealt with it on a front-line basis felt the most consistent thing we had was change," said Dale E. Frederick, one of three lead principals in the Dayton school district.
+The people who dealt with it on a front-line basis felt the most consistent thing we had was change," said Dale E. Frederick, one of three lead principals in the Dayton school disand families, say systemic change is This is tough stuff-it's not going to be a quick fix," said Kathleen J. Emery, executive director of the New Futures project in Dayton.